str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ## Overview

 Search is an integral part of AI.
 It helps in problem solving across a wide variety of domains where a solution isn’t immediately clear.
-You will implement several graph search algorithms with the goal of solving bi-directional search.
+You will implement several graph search algorithms with the goal of solving bi-directional and tri-directional search.

 ### Submission and Due Date

-Submit your code to bonnie for grading by running `submit.py`. **As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com**
+Submit your code to Bonnie for grading by running `submit.py`. **As per every assignment, you can find the output of all of your submissions on bonnie.udacity.com**

 You are allowed **two submissions every thirty minutes**.